 Financial Report.
 An annual report of the General Fund, including income and expenditures for the fiscal year, shall be prepared by the Treasurer for presentation at the Annual Meeting.

 Internal Revenue Service.
 The purpose for which the Association is organized is exclusively educational as defined in the Internal Revenue Code.
 Notwithstanding any other provisions of those articles, the organization shall not carry on any other articles not permitted to be carried on by an organization except from Federal Income Tax under Section 501(c) of Internal Revenue Code (1954) or the corresponding provisions of any future United States Internal Revenue law.

-Dept of Revenue
+A Limited Power of Attorney will be approved by the Board of Directors to serve as the information conduit and complete all reports, including annual tax forms, between GACTE and the IRS and the State of GA Dept of Revenue.

 ARTICLE VII – RELATIONSHIP TO AACTE